 Best for gratins, boiled potatoes, roasted. - Floury potatoes (fluffy and dry): Bintje, Agria, Caesar, Manon and Marabel (Equivalents: King Edward, Maris Piper, Cosmos and Desiree)

-Best for soups, purées (mash), baked and for making frites or French fries. - Coloured: Roseval and Chérie (red/pink potatoes), la Corne de Gatte (stripy) and Vitelotte (purple) are good all-rounders.
-What about using purple Vitelottes to surprise guests at Hallowe'en?
+Best for soups, purées (mash), baked and for making frites or French fries. - Coloured: Good all-rounders are

 For top quality potatoes, look for the Label Rouge, certifying good quality: you'll find them with Pompadour, Belle de Fontenay, Merville (Bintje) and Manon.

-What All-Round French Potato is Best for Cooking?
+What French Potato is Best for Cooking?

 La Charlotte is THE multi-purpose French potato as slightly waxy.
 The equivalent all-rounder potato like Charlotte outside of France is Yellow or Yukon Gold.

 Potatoes for Raclette: Charlotte, red/rosé Roseval and Chérie are ideal served with this classic melted cheese dish.
 Raclette cheese is melted in little trays and poured over potatoes.
+While in Savoy, they're served as a side to the Fondue Savoyarde.

 What is the Healthiest Potato?